 - fungal infections

-Pain is the most common symptom of acute frontal sinusitis.
+Facial pain around your eyes or forehead is the most common symptom of acute frontal sinusitis.
 Other symptoms may vary in severity depending on the type of inflammation or infection.
 They include:

 - nasal discharge